-10 Adequate pain relief plays a vital part in rehabilitation and inadequate pain control 11 can severely compromise a person's ability to participate in rehabilitation as well as 12 their quality of life.
-The committee therefore agreed that analgesia needs to be 13 proactively agreed and managed with the person, including which kinds of analgesia 14 to use, and that this may require specialist input at times if adequate pain relief 15 cannot be achieved for certain kinds of pain, such as, phantom limb pain, neurogenic 16 pain, psychogenic pain, myogenic pain and complex regional pain.
-There was very 17 low quality evidence that mirror therapy was associated with clinically importantly 18 reduced pain compared to covered-mirror therapy, and although the committee 19 agreed that this evidence was based on very low numbers of people with 20 amputations and of very low quality, they noted that it was consistent with their 21 experience that mirror therapy can be an effective intervention for phantom limb pain 22 in people who have had an amputation or limb loss after trauma, and since it is also 23 both inexpensive, non-invasive and without any obvious side effects, they therefore 24 agreed it should be considered as a potentially useful rehabilitation intervention for 25 this population.
+Adequate pain relief plays a vital part in rehabilitation and inadequate pain control can severely compromise a person's ability to participate in rehabilitation as well as their quality of life.
+The committee therefore agreed that analgesia needs to be proactively agreed and managed with the person, including which kinds of analgesia to use, and that this may require specialist input at times if adequate pain relief cannot be achieved for certain kinds of pain, such as, phantom limb pain, neurogenic pain, psychogenic pain, myogenic pain and complex regional pain.
+There was very low quality evidence that mirror therapy was associated with clinically importantly reduced pain compared to covered-mirror therapy.
+Although the committee agreed that this evidence was based on very low numbers of people with amputations and of very low quality, they noted that it was consistent with their experience that mirror therapy can be an effective intervention for phantom limb pain in people who have had an amputation or limb loss after trauma.
+Mirror therapy is a type of grade motor imagery intervention which is inexpensive, non-invasive and without any obvious side effects.
+The committee therefore agreed that grade motor imagery and mirror therapy should be considered as potentially useful rehabilitation interventions for this population.

-26 The committee recognised that stump oedema needs to be managed proactively 27 because it may otherwise disrupt optimal rehabilitation and agreed that elevation and 28 compression therapy help reduce swelling and improve shaping in preparation for 29 prosthetics fitting.
-Moreover, the committee discussed that for people with below-30 knee amputation, management of stump oedema also includes using a stump board 31 to keep the stump elevated when using a wheelchair.
-In addition to helping reduce 32 swelling and oedema, this will also help support the stump.
-However, this is not 33 always done in their experience, and they therefore agreed a recommendation to that 34 effect.
-The committee recognised that the use of walking aids, such as crutches or a 35 frame with the limb in a dependent position, may contribute to residual limb swelling 36 and therefore delay prosthetic fitting and rehabilitation, and they therefore agreed 37 that this residual limb swelling should be avoided by proactive stump oedema 38 management.
+The committee recognised that residual limb oedema needs to be managed proactively because it may otherwise disrupt optimal rehabilitation and agreed that elevation and compression therapy help reduce swelling and improve shaping in preparation for prosthetics fitting.
+Moreover, the committee discussed that for people with below-knee amputation, management of residual limb oedema also includes using a residual limb board to keep the residual limb elevated when using a wheelchair.
+In addition to helping reduce swelling and oedema, this will also help support the residual limb.
+However, this is not always done in their experience, and they therefore agreed a recommendation to that effect.
+The committee recognised that the use of walking aids, such as crutches or a frame with the limb in a dependent position, may contribute to residual limb swelling and therefore delay prosthetic fitting and rehabilitation, and they therefore agreed that this residual limb swelling should be avoided by proactive residual limb oedema management.